-A brutal murder that took place over 40 years ago in San Francisco just a few days before PRIDE that shocked and catalyzed that city’s gay community and resulted in exposing the mostly hidden to the public- eye violence against gay people.
+A brutal murder that took place over 45 years ago in San Francisco just a few days before it’s annual PRIDE celebration shocked and catalyzed that city’s gay community and resulted in exposing the mostly hidden to the public- eye violence against gay people.

 On the night of June 21, 1977, Robert Hillsborough, and his roommate, Jerry Taylor, went out to a disco for a night of dancing.
 They left sometime after midnight and stopped for a bite to eat at the Whiz Burger a few blocks from their apartment in the Mission District.
 When they left the burger joint, they were accosted by a gang of young men shouting anti-gay slurs at them.
 Hillsborough and Taylor ran into Hillsborough’s car as several of the attackers climbed onto the car’s roof and hood.
 Hillsborough drove off, and thought that he left his troubles behind him.
 What he didn’t know was that they were following him in another car.
 Hillsborough parked just four blocks away from their apartment.
 When they got out of the car four men jumped out the other car and attacked them again.
 Jerry Taylor was beaten, but he managed to escape.
 Robert Hillsborough wasn’t so lucky.

 Robert was brutally beaten and stabbed 15 times by 19-year-old John Cordova who was yelling, “Faggot!
 Faggot!
 Faggot!”
 Witnesses also reported that Cordoba yelled, “This one’s for Anita!”
 Neighbors were awakened by the commotion, and one woman screamed that she was calling the police, which prompted the four attackers to flee.
 Neighbors rushed to Hillsborough’s aid, but it was too late.
 Hillsborough died 45 minutes later at Mission Emergency Hospital.
 Cordoba and the three other assailants were arrested later that morning.